scandum/quadsort/README.md

     }
 }
 ```
-While random data can only be sorted using `n log n comparisons` and `n log n moves`, reverse-order data can be sorted using `n comparisons` and `n moves` through run detection.
-Without run detection the best you can do is sort it in `n comparisons` and `n log n moves`.
+While random data can only be sorted using `n log n comparisons` and
+`n log n moves`, reverse-order data can be sorted using `n comparisons`
+and `n moves` through run detection.
+Without run detection the best you
+can do is sort it in `n comparisons` and `n log n moves`.

 Run detection, of course, comes at a cost.
-Thanks to the laws of probability a quad swap can cheat however.
-The chance of 4 random numbers having the order `4 3 2 1` is 1 in 16.
-So when sorting random blocks of 4 elements, by expanding the sorting network, a quad swap only has to check if it's dealing with a reverse-order runs in 6.25% of cases.
+Thanks to the laws of probability
+a quad swap can cheat however.
+The chance of 4 random numbers having the
+order `4 3 2 1` is 1 in 16.
+So when sorting random blocks of 4 elements,
+by expanding the sorting network, a quad swap only has to check if it's
+dealing with a reverse-order run in 6.25% of cases.

 What about run detection for in-order data?
-While we're turning `n log n moves` into `n moves` with reverse order run detection, we'd be turning `0 moves` into `0 moves` with forward run detection.
-There would still be the advantage of only having to check in-order runs in 6.25% of cases.
-However, the benefit from turning `n log n moves` into `0 moves` is so massive that we want to check for in-order runs in 100% of cases.
+While we're turning
+`n log n moves` into `n moves` with reverse order run detection, we'd be
+turning `0 moves` into `0 moves` with forward run detection.
+There would
+still be the advantage of only having to check in-order runs in 6.25% of
+cases.
+However, the benefit from turning `n log n moves` into `0 moves`
+is so massive that we want to check for in-order runs in 100% of cases.

+But doing in-order run checks in the quad swap routine is not efficient
+because that would mean we need to start remembering run lengths.
+Instead
+we keep it simple and check in-order runs at a later stage.

-One last optimization is to write the quad swap in such a way that we can perform a simple check to see if the entire array was in reverse order, if so, the sort is finished.
+One last optimization is to write the quad swap in such a way that we can
+perform a simple check to see if the entire array was in reverse order,
+if so, the sort is finished.
+Otherwise we know the array has been turned
+into a series of ordered blocks of 4 elements.

-quad merge
+Quad merge
 ----------

 In the first stage of quadsort the quad swap is used to pre-sort the
 array into sorted 4-element blocks as described above.

-The second stage uses an approach similar to the quad swap to detect
+The second stage uses an approach similar to the quad swap, but it's
-in-order arrangements, but as it's sorting blocks of
-4, 16, 64, or more elements, the final step needs to be handled like
+sorting blocks of 4, 16, 64, or more elements.
-the traditional merge sort.

 The quad merge can be visualized as following:
 ```